kardolus/polymorphic-object-mapper/README.md

 You can either use a list of objects (with a common ancestor) to get its concrete implementor using `fromJson(String json, List objects)` or you can annotate your interface with `@PolymorphicDeserialize` and use the method `fromJson(String json, Class<T> interface)` instead.

-The annotation `@PolymorphicDeserialize` takes an optional argument `classes` that can be used to provide a list of candidates rather then using all of the implementors.
+The annotation `@PolymorphicDeserialize` takes an optional argument `classes` that can be used to provide a list of candidates.
+This allows you to limit the implementors that will be considered for deserialization; like a filter.

 Roadmap:
 - Annotate an interface with `@PolymorphicDeserialize(classes = {Cat.class, Dog.class, Canary.class})`